Name, Legal Form, Legal Headquarters, Duration

 a.
 Full members

-Full membership is limited to a maximum of three major societies per country, and to multinational societies whose status is appropriate.
+Full membership is limited to a maximum of three major societies per country.

 b.
 Associate members